 - Paintable resin: Sometimes used in smooth-surface 3D prints, resins in this class are noted for their aesthetic appeal.
-Figurines with rendered facial details, such as fairies, are often made of paintable resin.
+Figurines with rendered facial details are often made of paintable resin.

 - Transparent resin: This is the strongest class of resin and therefore the most suitable for a range of 3D-printed products.
-Often used for models that must be smother to the touch and transparent in appearance.
+This resin is often used for models that must be smoother to the touch and transparent in appearance.

-Transparent resins of clear and colored varieties are used to make figurines, chess pieces, rings and small household accessories and fixtures.
+Transparent resins of clear and colored varieties are used to make figurines, chess pieces and small household accessories and fixtures.

 Metal can produce a stronger and arguably more diverse array of everyday items.
-Jewelers have used steel and copper to produce engraved bracelets on 3D printers.
-One of the main advantages of this process is that the engraving work is handled by the printer.
-As such, bracelets can be finished by the box-load in just a few mechanically programmed steps that do not involve the hands-on labor that engraving work once required.
+One of the main advantages of this process is that the printer handles the engraving work.
+As such, products can be finished by the box-load in just a few mechanically programmed steps that do not involve the hands-on labor that engraving work once required.

 The technology for metal-based 3D printing is also opening doors for machine manufacturers to ultimately use DMLS to produce at speeds and volumes that would be impossible with current assembly equipment.
 Supporters of these developments believe 3D printing would allow machine-makers to produce metal parts with strength superior to conventional parts that consist of refined metals.

-The range of metals that are applicable to the DMLS technique is just as diverse as the various 3D printer plastic types:
+The range of metals that apply to the DMLS technique is just as diverse as the various 3D printer plastic types:

-- Stainless-steel: Ideal for printing out utensils, cookware and other items that could ultimately come into contact with water.
+- Stainless steel: Ideal for printing out components that could ultimately come into contact with water.

 - Bronze: Can be used to make vases and other fixtures.